banool/apue-exercises/exercises.md

     Wrote 88 bytes
     write error: Success

-This is because the "Wrote n bytes" text is reporting how many bytes the latest call to write successfully wrote.
+This is because the "Wrote n bytes" text is reporting how many bytes the latest call to writesuccessfully wrote.
 Remember that write fills up to the buffer only, so it takes multiple calls to write since we designated such a small buffer (100 bytes).

 Why 24?
 Because the buffer is 100 bytes.
 As such, the first 1000 bytes copy in 10 writes no worries, then the final copies only 24 bytes.